| At least 50 people from at least five EU states attended this session,

 which is embodied in the new European constitution.
 This directive permits

-an agency with its main office in Country X to send workers to Country Y
+an agency with its main office in Country X to send workers to Country

 on contracts of up to 2 months, without having to observe any of the